 Map Operation

-The Map operation in DocETL applies a specified transformation to each item in your input data, allowing for complex processing and insight extraction from large, unstructured documents.
+The Map operation applies a transformation to each item in your input data.

 - name: analyze_news_article